Posted on 08 Mar 2017

 Without the traditional time constraints and pressure to fill a role immediately, proactive sourcing gives you the ability to ensure candidates have the right skills set and cultural fit.
 Additionally, once you have your talent pool developed, this will give you the time to build relationships with passive candidates which may be needed to ensure they are ready to apply when the right positions come up.

 When a critical position that needs to be filled pops up from time to time, having talent pools in place as well as practicing proactive sourcing ensures that there’s talent ready and waiting to fill the role.
 This reduces the potential negative impact on your organization of having the role vacant for a protracted period of time.

 The luxury of time to strategically source candidates opens doors for recruiters to creatively attract a diverse set of candidates.

 With greater access to top talent and reduced time to fill positions – you can be sure your competitors will be wondering how you’ve managed to develop a superstar workforce so fast.

-And here’s an additional tip: do not just look for candidates employed outside of your organisation.
+And here’s an additional tip: do not just look for candidates employed outside of your organization.
 They could be right under your nose!
 Be sure to consider all your options from; existing employees, to ex-employees (aka.
 Boomerang employees), to passive candidates, and previous runner-up candidates.

 Don’t be fooled though!
 A journey to a comprehensive proactive recruitment strategy won’t happen overnight, but one way to kick start your strategy is to ensure you have the right technology in place to support your efforts.
-World-class, end-to-end recruitment and applicant tracking software with Candidate Relationship Management (CRM) functionality can significantly help your organisation build talent pipelines for the future, search more efficiently through talent pools, and track the different stages of candidates’ processes to give the best possible candidate experience.
+World-class, end-to-end recruitment and applicant tracking software with Candidate Relationship Management (CRM) functionality can significantly help your organization build talent pipelines for the future, search more efficiently through talent pools, and track the different stages of candidates’ processes to give the best possible candidate experience.